 In 1900 Frank Chapman started a new tradition, the Christmas Bird Count, to replace the Christmas Side Hunt – a tradition where two sides would hunt birds and other wildlife, the winning side being those who bagged more game.
 Recognizing the decline in bird populations already occurring due to market hunting and the feather trade, Frank and others started what has become a holiday tradition for tens of thousands of participants.
 Chapman, an early officer of Audubon, had foresight and the program he created has become one of the earliest examples of citizen science.

 The Lawrence area CBC will be Saturday, Dec.
-19, 2020.
+18, 2021.
 Because of the pandemic, there will be no chili supper at the end of the day, and new field participants are not being recruited.
 However, new participants are encouraged to watch their yards and feeders and report their results, which will be added to the area CBC.
 If you would like to join in, please contact Galen Pittman before the event for instructions.
+Read more about how The Lawrence CBC is conducted.

 Great Backyard Bird Count